MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 ---
 title: Basic examples
-description: Get examples of various calculation methods for custom metrics with a focus on proper context and aggregation selection in minit.
+description: Get examples of various calculation methods for custom metrics with a focus on proper context and aggregation selection in the Process Mining desktop app.
 author: janPidych
 contributors:
   - janPidych